 Sponsored by the Congressional Medal of Honor Foundation

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Patrick Brady.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Patrick Brady.
 Major Brady was awarded the Medal of Honor for a series of rescues performed while serving in Vietnam which began at sunrise and ended after dark.
 Repeatedly he was warned by competent advisors that the missions were impossible due to weather, the enemy situation, and mines.
 On three different missions and six tasks Major Brady extracted patients from areas where other aircraft failed.
 On two different occasions his aircraft was hit by automatic weapons’ fire.
 On a third occasion his aircraft was severely damaged by a mine.
 During that day Major Brady evacuated over 70 patients many who would have died without expeditious medical care.

 This edWebinar, presented by the Congressional Medal of Honor Foundation, is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
 Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship through a deeper understanding of stories of courage and sacrifice.
 Before the edWebinar, we encourage teachers to review Brady’s story with their class.

-You can submit students’ questions for Mr. Brady on the registration form.
-You can also post students’ questions in the live chat question box during the presentation.
-Student attendees must view the program with their teacher.
-If you register, you’ll receive a link to the recording if you would like to show it to your class at another time.
+Student viewers must view the program with their teacher.
+You can use the link to the recording above if you would like to show it to your class at another time.